MicrosoftDocs/power-platform/power-platform/admin/power-automate-licensing/buy-licenses.md

 1. Enter the amount of each add-on you would like to allocate to each environment.

    > [!NOTE]
-   > The hosted process is environment specific.
-So, if you have multiple environments that needs hosted RPA capabilities, you need to assign the hosted process license in each environment.
+   > The Hosted Process is environment specific.
+So, if you have multiple environments that needs hosted RPA capabilities, you need to assign the Hosted Process license in each environment.

 1. Select **Save**.

-   After you assign the hosted process licenses to an environment, you can create hosted machines and/or hosted machine group in that environment.
+   After you assign the Hosted Process licenses to an environment, you can create hosted machines and/or hosted machine group in that environment.

 ### Assign Process license